Skip to main content

 We see the same mistakes month after month.
 They are easy to avoid once someone tells you plainly.

-- Treating Saudi like the old chain.
-Many agents still send Saudi files through the old embassy attestation route.
-Since 7 December 2022, India-issued degrees for Saudi go via apostille for the India-side step.
+• Treating Saudi like the old way.
+Many agents still send Saudi documents through the old embassy attestation steps.
+Since 7 December 2022, India-issued degrees for Saudi go through apostille for the India-side step.

-- Assuming UAE is now apostille too.
+• Assuming UAE is now apostille too.
 It is not.
 UAE is non-Hague.
-UAE Embassy in Delhi plus MOFA in India is the current route.
-Both happen inside India now, but the route is embassy attestation, not apostille.
+UAE Embassy in Delhi plus MOFA in India is the current process.
+Both happen inside India now, but the work is embassy attestation, not apostille.

-- Letting "apostille attestation" stay in your file.
+• Letting "apostille attestation" stay in your conversation.
 Read the email from your university, employer, hospital, or registrar.
 If they wrote "apostilled," they want the single MEA sticker.
-If they wrote "attested by the embassy," they want the longer chain.
+If they wrote "attested by the embassy," they want the longer set of steps.
 Print their email and treat it as your checklist.

 When a customer sends us a document scan and the destination country, we do not start with payment talk.
 We check the country, the document type, the issuing state, the purpose of use, and the receiving authority's email or checklist.
 Then we tell the customer plainly: this is apostille, or this is embassy attestation, or this is apostille plus translation.
 We then commit to a timeline and start.

 If you are not sure where to start, share the document scan, the destination country, and the email from the receiving authority on WhatsApp or the contact form.
-We will tell you which route applies before you spend on the wrong process.
+We will tell you which process applies before you spend on the wrong one.

 A short comparison you can save

-- Apostille: single MEA sticker.
+• Apostille: single MEA sticker.
 Hague countries.
-Italy, France, Germany, UK, US, Canada, Saudi (post-2022), China (post-2023), and most of Europe and the Americas.
+Italy, France, Germany, UK, US, Canada, Saudi (post-2022), and most of Europe and the Americas.
+China should be checked before choosing apostille because Chinese Embassy or consular attestation is still commonly requested in practice.
 Issued only by MEA Delhi.

-- MOFA, DoV, CIMEA, DataFlow, GAMCA, QVP: all separate from apostille.
-They live in the visa or licensing file, not the apostille file.
+• MOFA, DoV, CIMEA, DataFlow, GAMCA, QVP: all separate from apostille.
+They belong to the visa or licensing work, not the apostille work.

 Related Services & Country Guides